elastic/kibana/src/plugins/data/public/public.api.md

 import { CoreSetup as CoreSetup_2 } from 'kibana/public';
 import { CoreStart } from 'kibana/public';
 import { CoreStart as CoreStart_2 } from 'src/core/public';
+import { DatatableColumn as DatatableColumn_2 } from 'src/plugins/expressions';
 import { Ensure } from '@kbn/utility-types';
 import { EnvironmentMode } from '@kbn/config';
 import { ErrorToastOptions } from 'src/core/public/notifications';